daniel-hemmerich-dev/terraform/README.md

 2. Set your `project_id` in the `variables.tf` file.

 ### Docker
-1. Start Docker
+1. Install and start Docker

 ### Kubernetes
+1. Install and start Docker
+2. Install and start Minikube `minikube start`

+### Helm
-1. Start Docker
+1. Install and start Docker
-2. Start Minikube `minikube start`
+2. Install and start Minikube `minikube start`

 ## Terraform most used commands